Program Overview

 - COMM 775: Media Content Analysis

-- Substantive Field of Study:
+Substantive Field of Study

-- Students choose one of the following substantive fields of study:
+Students choose one of the following substantive fields of study.

-- Select three courses from the following (9 credits):
+- Select three courses from the following:

 - COMM 620: Health Communication